awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 ## Upgrade Windows Server 2008 and 2008 R2 instances \(Redhat to Citrix PV upgrade\)<a name="win2008-citrix-upgrade"></a>

 Before you start upgrading your RedHat drivers to Citrix PV drivers, make sure you do the following:
 + Install the latest version of the EC2Config service\.
-For more information, see [Installing the latest version of EC2Config](UsingConfig_Install.md)\.
+For more information, see [Install the latest version of EC2Config](UsingConfig_Install.md)\.
 + Verify that you have Windows PowerShell 3\.0 installed\.
 To verify the version that you have installed, run the following command in a PowerShell window:

   ```